How Do You Win A Philosophical Debate?

 People have been arguing with each other for as long as they’ve been able to communicate, and the manifestation of the internet and social media has only amplified the opinionated discord.
 People debate anything from politics to poultry, but the question remains; how does a person know when they’ve won a philosophical debate or political argument?
-Upon examining the age-old techniques of the brightest minds throughout history, the template seems consistent as well as simple.
+Upon examining the age-old techniques of the brightest minds throughout history, the template seems consistent, as well as simple.

-First we have to understand what philosophy is.
+First, we have to understand what philosophy is.
 Per the Greek translation, philosophy literally means ‘to love wisdom.’
 Well, what is wisdom?
 The DIKW chart may have the clearest breakdown.

 'not in these times' is an opinion.